Accessibility

 Accessibility FAQ

-To be accessible means to remove barriers for people with disabilities.
-In order to make a web page or digital content accessible, it means making sure that the content is perceivable, operable, understandable, and robust.
+Being accessible means removing barriers for people with disabilities.
+Making a web page or digital content accessible means making sure that the content is perceivable, operable, understandable, and robust.
 Accessible content is as consistent and equally available as non-accessible content.
 Users of QuaverEd curricula can identify content using their senses, access controls, buttons, navigation, and other interactive elements; comprehend our content; and use our content on many different devices (PC, Mac, Chromebook, mobile device, and more).

 The term a11y stands for “accessibility.”
 It is a numeronym, with “11” representing the number of letters between the letter “a” and the letter “y” in the word “accessibility.”
 When read aloud, “a11y” is usually pronounced as “accessibility,” “A-one-one-Y,” or “A-eleven-Y.”

 Within a lesson, select the Accessibility Toggle at the top left of the lesson screen.
-This will trigger a pop-up, select OK, and it will load the accessible screen.
-NOTE: At this time, accessible lesson screens are only found within Health, PE, and Ready Lessons.
+This will trigger a pop-up with details on how to navigate the accessible lessons.
+Select OK, and it will load the accessible alternative screen.
+After entering Accessibility Mode, all lessons will load the accessible alternative until the toggle is switched off.

-Yes!
 QuaverEd is committed to a fully accessible user experience.
-As one of the largest teams in QuaverEd’s Content Department, our accessibility professionals are solely dedicated to making all QuaverEd’s curricula fully accessible.
-For more details and anticipated timelines, see our Quaver Accessibility Statement.
+As one of the largest teams in QuaverEd’s Content Department, our accessibility professionals are solely dedicated to making all of QuaverEd’s curricula fully accessible.

 • Computers: